 MAKING IT SUSTAINABLE

 “Money should never be an issue.
 We will not ask for money from the residents for its maintenance.
 That’s what we all agreed on.
 Even if I don’t get paid, as long as there is water for the community, I will do my best to lead MASINOP in maintaining and improving the water system.
-I only have one principle in life and that is to do good.
-Someday, we will all die and somebody will take our place.
+I only have one principle in life: to do good.
+Someday, we will all die, and somebody will take our place.
 But when we leave this world, people will ask what you have done when you were still alive.
 There are just two things that people will remember you for – the bad things and the good.
 I chose the latter,” shares Ricamara.

 This article originally appeared in the recent newsletter of Philippine Business for Social Progress (PBSP).